-Amazing Amy changing lives on and off the course
+Amazing Amy changing lives on and off the golf course

 Joe and Jenny provided the foundation for Amy’s success, encouraging and pushing her along the way.

 Amy, through her own focus and determination, ran with it, earning multiple Special Olympics medals, a spot on her high school golf team, a college scholarship.
-She parred a hole with a PGA Tour player at the rowdiest hole in golf, shining in the moment instead of shrinking under the pressure.
-She was a keynote speaker at the National Down Syndrome Congress, writing the 20-minute speech herself.
+She made par alongside a PGA Tour player at the rowdiest hole in golf, shining in the moment instead of shrinking under the pressure.
+She was a keynote speaker at the National Down Syndrome Congress, spending months on the 20-minute speech to get it just right.

 Amy has become a beacon, an inspiration, a symbol of possibility.